ItsZeusBro/Hydra/README.md

 5. A Result or "Artifact" Destination
 6. A Reference to a Medium or Network to Send the results to

-## It Should look something like this (but is not limited to this because there are many ways to describe a Computable):
+## It Should look something like this (but is not limited to this because there are many ways to describe a Computable Object):
     {
         source:{},
         structure:{},